 - 1. Run the OMi configuration wizard.
-For information on the configuration wizard, see the OMi Installation and Upgrade Guide. - 2.
-Select Connect to an existing database or user schema. - 3.
-Choose the Embedded Postgres database type. - 4.
-Enter your new password.
+For details, see the OMi Installation and Upgrade Guide. - 2.
+In the Database Settings page, select Connect to an existing database or user schema. - 3.
+Select the Embedded Postgres database type. - 4.
+Enter and confirm your new password.

-Chapter 17: Migrating from an Embedded PostgreSQL Database to an External PostgreSQL Database
+Chapter 17: Migrating from an embedded PostgreSQL database to an external PostgreSQL database